What follows is a brief account and selection of photos of our Cambodia boat trip from Siem Reap to Battambang.

 The shy and endangered Indochinese silver langur is often seen along this stretch and, where mud banks begin to emerge, bee-eaters, malkohas and kingfishers crisscross the river and several species of weaver birds construct their elaborate nests in overhanging branches.

-When water levels are sufficiently high we’ll batten down the hatches – the boat is more or less the same width as the cutting – and squeeze down this convenient short cut.
+When water levels are sufficiently high we’ll batten down the hatches – the boat is more or less the same width as the cutting – and squeeze down this convenient shortcut.
 In the dry season, the canal actually morphs into a dirt track so we organize pick-up trucks to meet us at Bak Preah for the second leg of the journey – an hour or so’s rather bumpy ride into Battambang Town and an adventure in itself.
-There are unfortunately windows either side when there’s neither enough water in the canal for boats, yet still too much for a vehicle and when there’s no choice but to continue along the Sangkar by way of 3 point turns and judicious use of wooden poles.
+There are unfortunately periods either side when there’s neither enough water in the canal for boats, yet still too much for a vehicle and when there’s no choice but to continue along the Sangkar by way of 3-point turns and judicious use of wooden poles.
 (And yes there was a famous occasion which saw all our passengers up to their knees in the shallow river!)
-On the bright side, bird-life is sill prolific and trucks await us upstream wherever sufficient dry land permits.
+On the bright side, bird life is still prolific and trucks await us upstream wherever sufficient dry land permits.

 A final option involves forsaking the Sangkar and from Bak Preah heading up the slightly larger Mongkol Borei River which winds northwest and also leads to a basic disembarkation point where we can arrange a rendezvous with road transport.
 This near-pristine section is tightly controlled by the authorities with restrictions on fishing, habitation and transport in place so wildlife is abundant and the banks litter-free but permission for travel isn’t easy to come by either.